huanye/DataVizProject/README.md

 # DataVizProject
-This is the project repo for DataViz for Policy Analyis.
+This is the project repo for DataViz for Policy Analysis.